-This is captured by section 6(2)(a) of the Gambling Act 2005 as a game of chance and will therefore be defined as a gaming machine.
+This is defined by section 6(2)(a) of the Gambling Act 2005 (opens in a new tab) as a game of chance and will therefore be defined as a gaming machine.

 A crane grab machine is a reference to a non-money prize machine in respect of which:

-- every prize which can be won as a result of using the machine consists of an individual physical object (such as a stuffed toy), and
+- every prize which can be won as a result of using the machine consists of an individual physical object (such as a stuffed toy)

 - whether or not a person using the machine wins a prize is determined by the person’s success or failure in manipulating a device forming part of the machine so as to separate, and keep separate, one or more physical objects from a group of such objects.